bueler/math302/index.md

 * See the [schedule](schedule.pdf).
 Go there often to find out what happens next.

-* See the one-page description of [proctored assessments](proctoring.pdf) in this course.
+* Read the one-page description of [proctored assessments](proctoring.pdf) in this course.

 * Course communication (e.g announcements and hints on homework) will use [Piazza](https://piazza.com/uaf/spring2019/math302ux1/home).
 Start by [signing up with Piazza](https://piazza.com/uaf/spring2019/math302ux1).